Liwa Fatemiyoun: Organization, supplies and equipment

+Employment by Iranian Companies

+In 2024, it was reported that members of Fatemiyoun (both serving and retired) along with former Afghan National Security Force troops (mostly from the defunct Afghan National Army and Afghan National Police), were being employed by the Arshin Kooh company, which has links to Iran's IRGC (more specifically, its Aerospace Force), and is engaged in production of concrete walls and construction of roads in the Beris area of Chabahar, a port on the Arabian Sea, in the Sistan and Baluchestan province.
+Reports revealed that senior IRGC officials ordered the transfer of many of these Afghan workers from Chabahar to Negur, after such practices were exposed.

+The supervisor of the Afghan workers, Hekmat, a member of the Fatemiyoun group, has been reported to have signed a monthly contract worth 10 billion Iranian rials (over 16,000$) with Arshin Kooh for the repair and maintenance of their machinery, with Hekmat employing at least 20 Afghan workers under his command.
+In addition to the machinery contract, it is said that Hekmat oversees at least 50 workers in the concrete wall section, earning as many as 600 million Iranian rials (1,000$) per day.

+The average Afghan workers make more money than that which local Balochi workers, because of these contracts.
+According to a report, Balochi truck drivers earn 240 million rials ($400) for 24 days of work, while non-local drivers receive 360 million rials ($600), through their contracts, for the same period.
+This due to the contracts of companies employing Afghans migrants having a better pay than those of companies employing local Balochis.

+Former Sunni Afghan soldiers were also employed by the IRGC's paramilitary volunteer militia, the Basij, after receiving special identification cards.

 Relationship with Hezbollah Afghanistan

 According to researcher Phillip Smyth, Liwa Fatemiyoun and Hezbollah Afghanistan were originally different groups, but showed such great overlap in ideology and membership by 2014 that they had become "incorporated".
 In contrast, researcher Oved Lobel continued to regard Liwa Fatemiyoun and Hezbollah Afghanistan as separate organizations in 2018, though both were part of Iran's "regional proxy network".
 Other sources such as Jihad Intel and Arab News have treated the two as the same organization.
 Researcher Michael Robillard called Liwa Fatemiyoun a "branch of Hezbollah Afghanistan".

 Accusations of war crimes

 According to Human Rights Watch, Liwa Fatemiyoun has recruited child soldiers, some of whom were as young as 14.
+Liwa Fatemiyoun has also glorified children, who fought and died serving and fighting for the group in Syria, as martyrs.

 Designation as terrorist organization

 In 2019, the United States and Canada each declared the Fatemiyoun a terrorist organization.
-According to then Treasury Secretary Steven Mnuchin, the designation of the Fatemiyoun as a terrorist organization was part of an "ongoing pressure campaign to shut down the illicit networks the [Iranian] regime uses to export terrorism and unrest across the globe.”
+According to then Treasury Secretary Steven Mnuchin, the designation of the Fatemiyoun as a terrorist organization was part of an "ongoing pressure campaign to shut down the illicit networks the Iranian regime uses to export terrorism and unrest across the globe.”